shikharvashistha/throttler-go/README.md

 - `scope`: The scope of the rate limit.
 This is used to generate the cache key.
 - `kvs`: The key-value store used to store the cache.
 - `getCacheKey`: The function used to generate the cache key.

+## Examples

+### AnonRateThrottler

+`anonymous_throttle := middleware.GetAnonymousThrottle(a, b, "c", d, e)`

+- a: The number of requests allowed in the given `duration`.
+- b: The duration of the rate limit.
+- c: The scope of the rate limit.
+This is used to generate the cache key.
+- d: The number of proxies in front of the server.
+This is used to get the client's IP address.
+- e: The key-value store used to store the cache.

+The following code can be used to check if the request is allowed and to get the time to wait before the next request can be made.

+`c, _ := anonymous_throttle.AllowRequest(r)`
+`wait, _ := anonymous_throttle.Wait()`

+### CustomRateThrottler

+`custom_throttle := middleware.GetCustomThrottle(a, b, "c", d, e)`

+- a: The number of requests allowed in the given `duration`.
+- b: The duration of the rate limit.
+- c: The scope of the rate limit.
+This is used to generate the cache key.
+- d: The key-value store used to store the cache.
+- e: The function used to generate the cache key.

+The following code can be used to check if the request is allowed and to get the time to wait before the next request can be made.

+`c, _ := custom_throttle.AllowRequest(r)`
+`wait, _ := custom_throttle.Wait()`